-The student should then spend the remainder of the fifth quarter and a significant portion of the sixth quarter making sure they understand and can speak to all of the items on their list.
+Students should then spend the remainder of the fifth quarter and a significant portion of the sixth quarter making sure they understand and can speak to all of the items on their list.
 If asked a question on their chosen subject, they should be prepared to answer fully, in essay form, drawing on and referring to the literature on the reading lists.

-At a designated date and time in during the sixth quarter, agreed upon by the exam committee chair and student by the beginning of the sixth quarter, the student will receive their exam questions from the Graduate Student Affairs Advisor via email (unless alternate arrangements have been made).
-The student will than have fifty-two hours to complete both exams and return them to the Graduate Student Affairs Advisor.
-There is a maximum page limit set by the department of 15 pages (double spaced, 12 point font) for each exam, however individual examiners may choose to decrease that maximum page limit.
+At a designated date and time in during the sixth quarter, agreed upon by the exam committee chair and student by the beginning of the sixth quarter, students will receive their exam questions from the Graduate Student Affairs Officer via email (unless alternate arrangements have been made).
+The student will than have fifty-two hours to complete both exams and return them to the Graduate Student Affairs Officer.
+There is a maximum page limit set by the department of 15 pages (double spaced, 12 point font) for each exam; however individual examiners may choose to decrease that maximum page limit.
 Once the exams have been sent, the clock is ticking.
 Late exams will result in a grade of "no-pass."
 It is advisable that students take their exams no later than the seventh week of the sixth quarter, in order to allow time for grading and processing of paperwork for graduation.

-Once the exams have been turned in, they will be copied and read by the exam committee, who will meet to decide on the grade for the exams.
+Once the exams have been submitted, they will be copied and read by the exam committee, who will meet to decide on the grade for the exams.
 The results, which should post within two weeks of the examination date, will be given in writing to the student and a copy forwarded to the Graduate Division.
-Students are also encouraged to meet with their exam chair and/or the graduate advisor, to discuss the exams in person and receive direct feedback.
+The student is also encouraged to meet with the exam chair and/or the graduate advisor, to discuss the exams in person and receive direct feedback.

 Comprehensive exams will receive one of the following grades:

-Honors Pass (Exams are passed with distinction) Pass (Exams are passed with satisfaction) No Pass (Exams are not passed, and must be taken again for graduation)
+- Honors Pass (Exams are passed with distinction) - Pass (Exams are passed with satisfaction) - No Pass (Exams are not passed, must be re-taken, and a passing grade assigned in order to qualify for graduation)